arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 The distributed iterative graph processing (Pregel) system is no longer supported from v3.12 onward.

-The following functionalities are removed:
+The following functionalities have been removed:
-- Pregel algorithms (PageRank, Vertex Centrality, Vertex Closeness, Connected Components, and Community Detection)
+- Pregel algorithms
 - `@arangodb/pregel` JavaScript API package
 - Pregel HTTP API